Richard-Choooou/webpack-markdown-pdf-plugin/README.md

 # webpack-markdown-pdf-plugin
-webpack transfer markdown to pdf plugin
+webpack plugin that convert Markdown file to PDF.